Are you wondering how to display the American flag properly? Read below for a list of guidelines to display your

 No other flag may be flown above the United States flag.
 The exception is at the United Nations Headquarters where the UN flag may be placed above flags of all member nations.

 When flags of states, cities, corporations or organizations are flown on the same flagpole with the flag of the United States, they are flown beneath the U.S. flag.
 The flag beneath may be the same size or smaller than the U.S. flag, but never larger.

 Displaying the U.S. Flag and Other Flags on Separate Flagpoles of the Same Height

-When the U.S. flag is flown with other flags on separate flagpoles that are all the same height, the flag code states that all other flags flown with the U.S flag should be flown to the flag’s own right, which is the position of honor.
-That simply means that the U.S. flag should always be placed on the left as it is most commonly observed (such as from the street or when facing a podium).
+When the U.S. flag is flown with other flags on separate flagpoles that are all the same height, the U.S. flag should always be placed on pole furthest to the left as it is most commonly observed (such as from the street or when facing a podium).
 The U.S. flag should be raised first and lowered last.

 Other flags being displayed may be the same size and flown at the same height, but never higher nor larger than the American flag.
 To the right of the U.S. flag is the next position of honor and would be any state flag(s) in alphabetical order, then corporate or organization flags.

 Displaying international flags has its own set of protocol, which is explained under its own heading (see below).

 Displaying the U.S. Flag and Other Flags on Separate Flagpoles of Different Heights

 The other flags in the display would be flown in this order beginning from the furthest left to right (as they will be most commonly viewed): State flag, then the taller U.S. in the middle, then corporate or organization flags, usually the same height as the first pole.